HHousen/TransformerSum/README.md

                         layer.
   --classifier_dropout CLASSIFIER_DROPOUT
                         The value for the dropout layers in the classifier.
+  --classifier_transformer_num_layers CLASSIFIER_TRANSFORMER_NUM_LAYERS
+                        The number of layers for the `transformer` classifier.
+                        Only has an effect if `--classifier` contains "transformer".
   --train_name TRAIN_NAME
                         name for set of training files on disk (for loading and saving)